 Mount shelves on your wall for additional storage spaces

 With just a few square feet to work on, it’s going to be hard to store all of your stuff.
-One great way to store some random knick-knacks is by displaying some of them on floating wall shelves.
-Not only will your room have additional storage space, it can even serve as a display shelf for some of your decorative pieces.
+One great way to store some random knickknacks is by displaying some of them on floating wall shelves.
+Not only will your room have additional storage space, but it can also serve as a display shelf for some of your decorative pieces.

 Give your studio apartment a pop of color